Road map for the Revival of Rail Sector in Pakistan

 SNCF ($40.12 billions)

-A French state-owned railways company, it employs 2,70,000 people in 120 countries.
-It operates a network of around 30,000 kms with 2600 km of the high-speed network.
+A French state owned railways company, it employs 2,70,000 people in 120 countries.
+It operates a network of around 30,000 kms with 2600 km of high-speed network.
 SNCF has a fleet of 15000 trains.
-SNCF is among the top 25 companies of France and is listed in the Global Fortune 500 as well.
-It has subsidiaries companies to cater for infrastructure, manufacturing, rail transport, tramways, buses etc. It is a state-owned company but is strictly run on the basis of corporate principles.
+SNCF is among top 25 companies of France and listed in the Global Fortune 500 as well.
+It has subsidiaries companies to cater for infrastructure, manufacturing, rail transport, tramways, buses etc. It is a state owned company but strictly run on the basis of corporate principles.

-It is a very large company, which operates 85,000 kms of the network.
+It is a very large company, which operates 85,000 kms of network.
 It has a workforce of 7,50,000 in 40 countries.
-It carries over a billion passengers and two billion tonnes of freight every year.
-It is a state-owned company with fully vertically integrated operations.
+It carries over a billion passengers and two billion tones of freight every year.
+It is a state owned company with fully vertically integrated operations.
 It maintains infrastructures and manages the operations as well.
 It was separated from the Ministry of Railways of Russia in 2003.
-Later, the Ministry of Railways was dissolved and merged into the Ministry of Transport.
+Later, Ministry of Railways was dissolved and merged into the Ministry of Transport.
+Russian government controls the top appointments in the company; however, the business of the company is carried out strictly in accordance with the industrial structure.

 Indian Railways ($ 28.8 billion USD)

-India is a state-owned and managed railways comprising of 18 zones and 68 divisions.
+India is a state owned and managed railways comprising of 18 zones and 68 divisions.
 A General Manager heads the zones while Divisional Railway Manager (DRM) heads a division.
-A seven-member professional railway board is responsible for the strategic management of railways in India.
-It is a network of around 95,000 kms, 7321 stations and employs around 1.2 million people.
+A seven member professional railway boards is responsible for the strategic management of railways in India.
+It is a network of around 95,000 kms, 7321 stations and employs around 1.2millions people.

 India is a very large railway.
 It carries over a billion tones of freight and around 8 billions passenger per annum.
 Its passenger volume is more than the population of the world.
-Indian Railways have gradually moved towards corporatization and it is the majority shareholder in 16 publicly listed companies, which carry out different activities relating to core/non-core business of Indian railways.
+Indian Railways have gradually moved towards corporatization and it is majority shareholder in 16 public listed companies, which carries out different activities relating to core/non core business of Indian railways.

-Based in Tokyo, this is a company that deals in the areas of transportation, retail& services, real estate and hotels.
+Based in Tokyo, this is a company that deals in the areas of transportation, retails & services, real estate and hotels.
 This company has successfully diversified its business by applying Railway plus Property (R+P) model.

-Based in Fort Worth, Texas, BNSF is one of the largest transportation companies in North America.
+Based in Fort Worth, Texas, BNSF is one of largest transportation company in North America.
 It operates a 52,303 km route covering 28 states in the US and three Canadian provinces and runs a total of 25 intermodal facilities.
 It has an employee base of 41,000 people.

 Union Pacific Railroad Company operates 8,573 locomotives on a 51,695km network covering 23 states.
 Headquartered in Omaha, Nebraska, US, the company serves 10,000 customers with a workforce of 41,992.